AeloveRim/aeloverim.github.io/docs/Troubleshooting.md

 Save, close, relaunch game.

+## I can't block!
+The vanilla SkyrimVR method of blocking (holding a shield in front of you, or holding a weapon sideways), is disabled by default in favor of pseudo-physical parrying.
+If you are trying to use vanilla SkyrimVR blocking, first make sure you have enabled it in the optional Blocking/Parry mods.
+If you have and it's still not working, delete 'SkyrimCustom.ini' in 'Documents\My Games\Skyrim VR'

 ## I can't move!
 You started Tahrovin before making sure your controllers were connected.
 Restart the game.